 Some activities will involve other areas of the Gallery, all of which are accessible via the lift.

 There are various exit routes out of the building for use in the event of an emergency.
-Exits are clearly marked with illuminated green ‘running man’ signs.
+Exits are clearly marked with illuminated green ‘running man’ signs as well as audible recorded messages advising visitors to exit the building.

 Staff will assist in ensuring all visitors leave the building promptly and safely in the event of an emergency.